 Myth 4: You can’t drink coffee

-While it was previously believed that caffeine could cause a miscarriage, research shows that one to two cups per day is entirely safe.
+While it was previously believed that caffeine could cause a miscarriage, that one to two cups per day is entirely safe.
 So no need to ditch your morning latte as your go-to energy boost!

 Myth 5: You’re eating for two